Friday 28 March, 2014

 Read post >

-unusual productions brings together the illegible handwriting of the Sony and Bafta winning comedian, writer and broadcaster Jon Holmes, the big ideas of The Radio Academy 30 Under 30 star Heather Davies and the expensive looking desk calculator of media boss Shane Wall.
+unusual brings together the illegible handwriting of the Sony and Bafta winning comedian, writer and broadcaster Jon Holmes, the battered and jaded creativity of Head of Production Nick Minter and the expensive looking desk calculator of media boss Shane Wall.

-Between them unusual have over 350632.511 hours* of media industry experience of staring out of windows (Jon), saying “what if..?”
-(Heather) and filing paperclip purchase requisition forms in triplicate (Shane).
+Between them unusual have over 350632.511 hours* of media industry experience of staring out of windows (Jon), saying “what idiot thought of this – and don’t say it was me” (Nick) and filing paperclip purchase requisition forms in triplicate (Shane).

-These skills have seen their work appear on every major broadcast network including, TV-wise, BBC 1, BBC 2, BBC 3, Channel 4, ITV1, NBC and on radio all national networks with the notable exception of Radio 3, due to it being technically invisible to the naked eye.
-Oh and 1Xtra.
+These skills have seen their work appear on every major broadcast network including, TV-wise, BBC 1, BBC 2, BBC 3, Channel 4, ITV1 and NBC, and on radio all national networks with the notable exceptions of Radio 3 and 1Xtra, due to an unfortunate confusion at proposal stage between Felix Mendelssohn and Felix Da Housecat.

 Between them they have won 7 Sony Radio Academy Awards, 2 Baftas, 2 British Comedy Awards, a Writer’s Guild Award, a Royal Television Society Award, a Golden Rose of Montreux nomination, a Broadcast Award, a Channel 4 Political Awards nomination, a five metre swimming certificate, two cycling proficiency badges, a lifetime supply of WD40 in a local radio competition** and at least one of them once came second in a gymkhana.

 *roughly 40 years

 Jon is a seven-time Sony and Double Bafta winning writer, comedian and polymorphic media alloy, currently presenting that there Xfm breakfast show.